MarianoMolina/project_alice/README.md

 ![User APIs](./img/user.PNG "View your user details and API configs - also you can re-set your database")

 ### How tasks work
-All tasks execute a set of "nodes" (for most tasks) called "inner nodes", and can be one or more.
-The execution logic for these nodes is defined by the node_end_code_routing object and the start_node string (unless a custom execution method is provided).
-The task will, logically, execute the start_node node, and then use the routing and the result retrieved, to decide what node to execute next.
+All tasks execute a set of "inner nodes", which can be one or more.
+The execution logic for these nodes is defined by the node_end_code_routing object and the start_node string.
+The task will execute the start_node node, and then use the routing and the result retrieved, to decide what node to execute next.

-These nodes are, in normal tasks, inner methods that the task calls when executing, and they return a References object.
-These methods are passed all the executed nodes up to now, with their respective References objects, allowing each task and each node to decide how to execute and what to return.
+These nodes are, in normal tasks, inner methods that the task calls when executing, and they return a NodeResponse object.
+These methods are passed all the executed nodes up to now, with their respective NodeResponse objects, allowing each task and each node to decide how to execute and what to return.

 In the case of Workflows, these nodes are "inner tasks" instead of specific methods defined in the class.
 These are provided in the "tasks" object of the parent Workflow, and they are executed as a normal inner node would.